Overriding Security Certificate Errors in Zotero

 If you or your organization is using a custom certificate authority, which can be the case when using security software or connecting via a proxy server, Zotero may need to be configured to accept the custom CA:

-• Windows: Zotero for Windows will automatically use the system root certificate store, which in most cases should allow it to work automatically like other browsers on the system.
+- Windows/Mac: Zotero 7 will automatically use the system root certificate store, which in most cases should allow it to work automatically like other browsers on the system.

-• Zotero 6: Zotero is based on Firefox and uses the same certificate mechanism, so you or your IT department will need to configure Firefox for the custom CA in a new Firefox profile and then copy the cert9.db, key4.db, and pkcs11.txt files from the Firefox profile directory to the Zotero profile directory.
+- Linux: Zotero is based on Firefox and uses the same certificate mechanism, so you or your IT department will need to configure Firefox for the custom CA in a new Firefox 115 ESR profile and then copy the cert9.db, key4.db, and pkcs11.txt files from the Firefox profile directory to the Zotero profile directory.